alexandergaskins/FuelDeep3D/README.md

 ---

-## 3. Predict on a new LAS using a pre-trained model
+## 3. Predict on a new lidar using a pre-trained model

 ```r
 library(FuelDeep3D)